Combinatorics and Probability

 The Fundamental Counting Principle

-The Fundamental Counting Principle (or Multiplication Rule) provides a method for finding the total number of ways a sequence of events can occur without listing them all.
+The Fundamental Counting Principle, also known as the Multiplication Rule, provides a method for finding the total number of ways a sequence of events can occur without explicitly listing all possible outcomes.

 Factorials